Shakadak/lua-astar/README.md

 end
 ```
 Now we need to define a function that, given two nodes, return the cost of going
-from the first to the second
+from the first to the second.
 Again, we want to keep it simple.
 Our graph does not hold these value, so we will
-simply return `1` every time
+simply return `1` every time.
 ```
 local function cost(from, to)
     return 1
 end
 ```
 Now we need to define a function that, given a node, return the estimated cost
-of the path left to reach the goal
+of the path left to reach the goal.
 As always, since our graph is so simple, we will content ourselves with returning `0`
 every time.
 This will make our `aStar` equivalent to a `dijkstra`.
 ```